top of page

 Guacuma: Land of Gold and Salt

-Quinchía, in the northwest of Risaralda, is much more than a point on the map of the Coffee Region: it is a territory where indigenous history, colonization, gold and coffee intertwine to give rise to a unique place for specialty coffee.
+Quinchía, in Risaralda's northwest, is much more than a point on the map of the Coffee Region: it is a territory where indigenous history, colonization, gold and coffee intertwine to give rise to a unique place for specialty coffee.

-Since pre-Hispanic times, this corner of the Western Cordillera was known as Guacuma, inhabited by peoples such as the Tapascos, Irras and Guaqueramaes, experts in terrace agriculture and in the exploitation of gold and salt.
+Since pre-Hispanic times, this corner of the Western Mountain Range was known as Guacuma, inhabited by peoples such as the Tapascos, Irras and Guaqueramaes, experts in terrace agriculture and in the exploitation of gold and salt.

 Its territory was full of roads and "tiánguez", markets where minerals and food were exchanged; centuries before "traceability" was discussed, there were already routes and exchange networks that resonate today in the coffee value chains.